Friends: Coffee house

 The Central Perk coffee house, one of the principal settings of the series, is part of the Warner Bros.
 Studio Tour Hollywood.
 People sometimes propose marriage on the couch, and many tourists cry when they sit on it.
 The coffee house has inspired various imitations worldwide.
 In 2006, Iranian businessman Mojtaba Asadian started a Central Perk franchise, registering the name in 32 countries.
 The decor of the coffee houses is inspired by Friends, featuring replica couches, counters, neon signage and bricks.
 The coffee houses contain paintings of the various characters from the series, and televisions playing Friends episodes.
-James Michael Tyler, who plays Gunther, the Central Perk manager in the series, attended the grand opening of the Dubai café, where he worked as a waiter.
+James Michael Tyler, who played Gunther, the Central Perk manager in the series, attended the grand opening of the Dubai café, where he worked as a waiter.

 Central Perk was rebuilt as part of a museum exhibit at Warner Bros.
 Studios and was shown on The Ellen DeGeneres Show in October 2008 when Jennifer Aniston visited the set for the first time since the series finale in 2004.
 From September 24 to October 7, 2009, a Central Perk replica was on Broadwick Street, Soho, London.
 The coffee house sold coffee to customers and featured a display of Friends memorabilia and props, such as the Geller Cup from the season three episode "The One with the Football".
 In Beijing, business owner Du Xin opened a coffee shop named Central Perk in March 2010.

 In India, there are six Friends-themed cafes which feature many icons from the original TV series, including Chandler and Joey's ugly dog statue, the orange sofa, the purple door of Monica and Rachel's apartment, and Phoebe's pink bicycle.
 One named Central Perk is in Chandigarh, Kolkata; one named F.R.I.E.N.D.S.
 Cafe in West Bengal, and the others are in Delhi, Gurgaon; Bhubaneswar, Odisha; and Pune, Maharashtra.

+A replica of the famed orange sofa from Central Perk at the Times Square Central Perk coffee shop in May 2026.

 In 2016, a Central Perk replica was opened in Outram, Singapore.
 It is the only Central Perk replica outside of the United States that has been given intellectual property rights by Warner Bros.
 The café includes feature walls, replicating the walls of the main characters' apartments and memorabilia and props used on the show.

 In August 2019, Lego launched a Central Perk Lego set to mark the show's 25th anniversary.
 In September 2025, Central Perk Coffeehouse and Warner Bros.
-Discovery announced that a Central Perk coffee shop will be open in Time Square in late fall 2025.
+Discovery announced that a Central Perk coffee shop will be open in Time Square in late fall 2025, with the opening taking place on December 12.